dineshdharme/tfrecords_dataset/README.md

 In `write_read_check_tfrecords` function in tfrecords_utils.py file,
 we are writing the data to a tfrecords file.
 Then we read back the written data record by record and check whether the written data is same as original data.
+Following is the conversion to Example record

 ```